 1. Natural Prom Makeup

 If your everyday style is relaxed, understated or beachy, natural makeup is an excellent choice for you.
-It is the ‘me, but a better’ style which uses subtle techniques to emphasise your best features.
+It is the ‘me, but a better’ style that uses subtle techniques to emphasize your best features.
 It’s very comfortable to wear, and it will last all night, too.
 You won’t have to worry about your false lashes falling off or your lipstick wearing away!
-Use foundation with a sheer coverage or opt for tinted moisturiser as your base, mixing in a little liquid highlighter for an extra glow.
+Use foundation with a sheer coverage or opt for tinted moisturizer as your base, mixing in a little liquid highlighter for an extra glow.
 Very lightly contour the socket of your eye and your cheekbones, then add a sweep of brow gel and mascara.
-A semi-matte or velvet lipstick in the shade close to your natural lip colour completes the look.
+A semi-matte or velvet lipstick in the shade close to your natural lip color completes the look.

 2. Simple Prom Makeup

 This makeup is super cute and youthful and goes with a fun, flirty dress style.
 It’s only slightly more complicated than everyday makeup, and because the eyeshadow and lipstick tones match, you don’t need to overthink it.
 Start with a natural matte foundation, add some bronzer, and fill in your brows.
 Next, are some peachy shadow and matte liquid lipstick.
 The final step is to curl your lashes and add lots of mascara.
 For an extra touch of glamour, add some extra feathery false lashes.